jsleslie/Mars_REMS_Airflow_Pipeline/README.md

 * **Apache Airflow**: The operation of this data pipeline is  managed using Apache Airflow to allow the owner to more easily run, diagnose and troubleshoot performance issues.
 * **AWS Redshift**: Amazon Web Services(AWS) Redshift is the datawarehouse solution of choice given its co-location with the cloud data storage service Amazon S3.
 The database provides the platform for query execution.
 * **AWS S3**: After downloading the source data files, they are uploaded to an S3 bucket for downstream use in the data pipeline.
 A separate bucket is used to sync the DAG files, plugins and operators for using Amazon Managed Workflow for Apache Airflow (MWAA) under a fully cloud-deployed model
 * **Github Actions**: Github Actions are used in this repository to test the DAG files, plugins, operators and requirements for issues and for their automated syncing to AWS S3 for MWAA.
 This allows for a faster iteration process offline before an MWAA is initiated.
+Ideas on how to implement this are based on Gary Stafford's article entitled "DevOps for DataOps: Building a CI/CD Pipeline for Apache Airflow DAGs."

 ## Datasets Used
 There are 2 main datasets used from NASA's Planertary Data System on the Mars Curiosity Rover Environment Monitoring Station (REMS) found [here](https://atmos.nmsu.edu/PDS/data/mslrem_1001/):